 The living wage calculation is based on the needs of two-parent families with young children, but would also support a family throughout the life cycle so that young adults are not discouraged from having children and older workers have some extra income as they age.
 In most communities, the living wage is enough for a single parent with one child to get by as well, and this was the case in Metro Vancouver until the 2012 living wage update.
 Importantly, however, the living wage since 2012 is no longer sufficient for a single parent with one child in Metro Vancouver.
-The problem is explained in more detail in a separate article which can be found at
+The problem is

 The story of child poverty is very much a story of low wages.
 The vast majority of BC's poor children live in families with some paid work.
-And in 2011, one-third lived in families where at least one adult had a full-time, full-year job.
+And in 2011 (the last year for which we have data), one-third lived in families where at least one adult had a full-time, year-round job.

-Source: Statistics Canada.
-Cansim Tables 111-0011.
+6 Source: Statistics Canada.
+Cansim Table 111-0011.